 The faculty and staff at Dutchess regard student services as an integral part of the total college experience.
 A conscientious effort is made to know students as individuals and to serve them as such.
-The Department of Student Services includes the following offices: The Academic, Career and Transfer (ACT) Center, Admissions, Registrar, Accommodative Services, Financial Aid, Counseling Services, Health Services, Student Activities, Residential Life and Athletics.
+The Department of Student Services includes the following offices: The Academic Coaching and Transfer (ACT) Center, Admissions, Registrar, Accommodative Services, Financial Aid, Counseling Services, Health Services, Student Activities, Residential Life and Athletics.
 They are coordinated and directed by the dean of Student Services and Enrollment Management.

-Academic, Career and Transfer (ACT) Center
+Academic Coaching and Transfer (ACT) Center

-The ACT Center provides holistic advisement for students including career and transfer planning.
+The ACT Center provides holistic academic advisement for students including career and transfer planning.
 ACT coaches teach students the skills needed to choose a major and design an achievable academic plan.
-As students continue their studies at Dutchess, they can rely on ACT coaches to deliver career and transfer programming that will expose them to a variety of occupational and scholastic opportunities.
+As students continue their studies at Dutchess, they can rely on ACT coaches to deliver academic and transfer programming that will expose them to a variety of occupational and scholastic opportunities.
 All students may utilize the ACT center.
 Students are urged to take the initiative in meeting early and regularly with their coach and to take full advantage of the advisement services that are available.
 It is the student’s responsibility to make certain that graduation requirements are met.

 Orientation For New Students

 To acquaint new full-time and part-time students with its educational philosophy, and standards, the College expects them to participate in an orientation program prior to their first semester at Dutchess.
 Orientation each semester consists of a comprehensive program for full- and part-time students.
 A club fair is held early in the semester to encourage involvement in extracurricular activities.

 • To acquaint new students with the College, its academic programs, facilities, resources, services, activities, policies, and organizations.

 • To assist them in taking full advantage of the opportunities offered by the College.